awsdocs/aws-cloudtrail-user-guide/doc_source/query-run-query.md

  When you run a query, you have the option to save the query results to an Amazon S3 bucket\.
 When you run queries in CloudTrail Lake, you incur charges based on the amount of data scanned by the query\.
 There are no additional CloudTrail Lake charges for saving query results to an S3 bucket, however, there are S3 storage charges\.
 For more information about S3 pricing, see [Amazon S3 pricing](http://aws.amazon.com/s3/pricing/)\.

- When you save query results, the query results may display in the console before they are viewable in the S3 bucket since CloudTrail delivers the query results after the query scan completes\.
+ When you save query results, the query results may display in the CloudTrail console before they are viewable in the S3 bucket since CloudTrail delivers the query results after the query scan completes\.
 While most queries complete within a few minutes, depending on the size of your event data store, it can take considerably longer for CloudTrail to deliver query results to your S3 bucket\.
 CloudTrail delivers the query results to the S3 bucket in compressed gzip format\.
 On average, after the query scan completes you can expect a latency of 6 minutes for every GB of data delivered to the S3 bucket\.

-Use the following procedure to run a query\.
+**To run a query using CloudTrail Lake**

+1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

+1. Choose **Lake** in the left navigation pane of the CloudTrail console\.

 1. On the **Saved queries** or **Sample queries** tabs, choose a query to run by choosing the value in the **Query SQL** column\.
-In this walkthrough, on the **Saved queries** tab, choose the query that you created in [Create or edit a query](query-create-edit-query.md)\.

 1. On the **Editor** tab, for **Event data store**, choose an event data store from the drop\-down list\.